Unparliamentary language: Italy

 In addition, during the Republic, the use of foul language in Parliament produced jurisprudence by the constitutional court, which has implemented the libel suits.

+Kenya

+In June 2024, Kenyan Member of Parliament TJ Kajwang used the unparliamentary phrase "deeper shit" during a heated budget debate in the National Assembly.
+He used the phrase to warn that citizens and the government might face severe economic hardships and financial trouble if budget issues or public borrowing were not handled properly.

 New Zealand

 The Parliament of New Zealand maintains a list of words, and particularly phrases, that the Speaker has ruled are unbecoming, insulting, or otherwise unparliamentary.
 These include: